 ON THIS PAGE: You will find information about the number of people who are diagnosed with Waldenstrom’s macroglobulinemia each year.
 You will read general information on surviving the disease.
 Remember, survival rates depend on several factors.
 Use the menu to see other pages.

-It is important to remember that statistics on how many people survive this type of cancer are an estimate, and often don’t reflect the benefits of newer treatments.
-The estimate comes from data based on people with this cancer in the United States each year.
-So, your own risk may be different.
-Doctors cannot say for sure how long anyone will live with Waldenstrom’s macroglobulinemia.
+It is important to remember that statistics on the survival rates for people with Waldenstrom’s macroglobulinemia are an estimate.
+The estimate comes from annual data based on the number of people with this cancer in the United States.
 Also, experts measure the survival statistics every 5 years.
-This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+People should talk with their doctor if they have questions about this information.
 Learn more about understanding statistics.

 Statistics adapted from the American Cancer Society.